Chandanasreej/Chandanasreej/README.md

 **Python • TensorFlow • OpenCV • gTTS**

 - Built a CNN model to recognize handwritten digits using the MNIST dataset.
-- Integrated OpenCV for digit input.
+- Integrated OpenCV for handwritten digit input.
-- Added gTTS audio feedback to enhance accessibility for visually impaired users.
+- Added gTTS audio feedback for improved accessibility.
 - Worked on real-time handwritten digit recognition.

 ---